ilves/java-bondora-api/README.md

+# Under development, DO NOT USE IN PRODUCTION YET!
+# If you want help, ask for mor information using issues or create pull request

 # Bondora SDK for JAVA

 This repository contains the open source JAVA SDK that allows you to access the Bondora API from your JAVA app.

 ## Installation